sutty74/Homeassistant-Hikvision-POS/README.md

 Timeout 5.

 In the video window draw a box where you want to show the POS text to be displayed.
+As an additional step i setup a small privacy mask on the camera in the same position as the POS draw box, this helped display the POS text better.

 Triggered Camera, for now select the camera channel you are currently displaying.

+I had to reboot my recorder before it would accept any connections on the programmed port, this included when i altered or added any additional connections.

+## Node Red